 - Minimizing page elements like menus and sidebars, which clutter small screens

 Is Your Website Ready?
 It won’t pay to ignore the upcoming Google algorithm update!
 If your website is not optimized for mobile viewing, it will be important to update it as soon as possible.
-Call our internet marketing company in Charleston, SC for help with this process by an expert team.
+Call our internet marketing company in Charleston, SC for PPC, SEO, web design and all digital marketing approaches.